 Types Of Wool Blend Rugs

 Wool is combined with different kinds of materials that are both synthetic and natural, as mentioned above.
 There are several and various types of wool blend rugs available that include wool and nylon rug blends and many more.
 Here are some of the most common types of wool blend area rugs available online and in the market.

 Nylon Blend Rugs

 These rugs have a higher percentage of wool in them than nylon.
 This blend is usually available in contemporary designs.
 Since nylon is considerably cheaper than wool, this combination might fall within your budget and you can still enjoy a wool rug.

 Acrylic Blend Rugs

 Acrylic is a synthetic material that is less costly than wool but still has the same feel to it.
 Acrylic is not as popular as it once was and has not been used much in rugs too.
 However, it is most commonly utilized in wool blend area rugs because of its wool-like qualities.
-So if you’re looking for a rug that has similar wool feel to it, then you should definitely go for wool and acrylic blend rugs!
+So if you’re looking for a rug that has a similar wool feel to it, then you should definitely go for wool and acrylic blend rugs!

 Polyester Blend Rugs

 Wool and Polyester blend rugs are ideal for people who long for wool rugs without its high price tag.
 Both of them are great rug materials and since polyester is an inexpensive material, the rug doesn’t cost much in comparison with pure wool rugs.
 These rugs are even available in beautiful and intricate traditional designs.
 However, wool and polyester blend rugs aren’t as durable compared to wool rugs.

 Polypropylene Blend Rugs

 These rugs are quite similar to wool and polyester blend rugs.
 Polypropylene is a synthetic material that is quite commonly used in rugs.
 It is very easy to clean and maintain since it's highly stain resistant.
 This makes it a great material to be combined with wool as it adds on to the already existing qualities of wool and makes the rug stronger.
 Polypropylene is incredibly durable like wool too yet it’s inexpensive at the same time!

 Silk Blend Rugs

-Wool Blend Rugs Durable
+Durable Wool Blend Rugs

 What Are Braided Wool Blend Rugs?

 Wool blend rugs light up and add to the aesthetic of the room.
 But there are several factors you should take into account before buying one.
 These include the correct size, the appropriate color and how much of your room you want to fill.
 We’ve attached a list of factors to give you an idea of what wool blend rug is right for your space.

 The size of a rug that you choose depends on the dimensions of space you’re adding one into.
 For example, if your room is rectangular shaped, we recommend you to add in a rectangular-shaped rug.
 Or if your room is in an abstract shape, you can add in multiple and different shaped rugs.

 Design And Color